sylvainSUPINTERNET/lottery-infra/README.md

-generate with sam ( sam build and copy "manually + generate zip for the moment)
+generate with sam ( sam build and copy "manually + generate zip for the momenty)

 $ export AWS_ACCESS_KEY_ID=""